twhiston/tw.gl.repl/README.md

-# tw.gl.repl
+# GLRepl

 [![Test](https://github.com/twhiston/th.gl.texteditor/actions/workflows/test.yml/badge.svg)](https://github.com/twhiston/th.gl.texteditor/actions/workflows/test.yml)

 ## About

-This is a repl based on the excellent th.gl.texteditor.
-It was partly built as a way to learn how to take a more modern approach to building javascript code for Max, but it significantly extends the original functionality, to provide a more fully featured and configurable repl environment.
+GLRepl is a max/msp Repl (Read/Execute/Print/Loop) environment based on the excellent th.gl.texteditor.
+It consists of two objects `[tw.gl.repl]` and `[tw.gl.repl.dynamic-size-helper]` It was partly built as a way to learn how to take a more modern approach to building javascript code for Max, but it significantly extends the original functionality, to provide a more fully featured and configurable repl environment.

 At it's core this is the same idea as th.gl.texteditor but the way in which functions can be attached to keys now significantly extends what it is possible